KFI: 50,000 watts

+World War II

 During World War II, KFI was a prime source for war news in the Los Angeles area.
 It was feared that an attack on the west coast of the United States was possible, and people were warned to turn off lights and drape black cloths over windows, so that enemy bombers would not see identifying landmarks.
 Periodically, KFI and the other Los Angeles radio stations signed off so that any hostile aircraft could not use their signals as a guide for bombing attacks, which had been the case in the December 1941 attack on Pearl Harbor.

 On November 29, 1944, KFI officials broke ground on Mount Wilson for construction of a new FM and TV facility.
 The ceremony was broadcast from noon to 12:15 p.m. over KFI.
 KFI-FM began broadcasting with its first test program on 105.9 MHz in July 1946, although other sources say the station went on the air in 1947.
 KFI-FM only lasted until 1951, when Earle C. Anthony decided to end operations and returned the station license to the FCC for cancellation.
-That same year KFI-TV was sold to the General Tire and Rubber Company.
-This station is now KCAL-TV.
+Also in 1951, KFI-TV was sold to the General Tire and Rubber Company.
+The station is now KCAL-TV.